jstrieb/panopto-download/README.md

     python3 -m pip install -r requirements.txt
     ```

-    Depending on the system configuration, `pip3` in the command above may need
-    to instead be replaced with `pip`.
-Additionally, if on a system with
-    limited permissions, instead run the following command.
-This only installs
+    Additionally, if on a system with limited permissions, instead run the
-    the dependencies for the local user, rather than system-wide.
-In
+    following command.
+This only installs the dependencies for the local user,
-    particular, if running the script on the Andrew servers, students can only
+    rather than system-wide.
+In particular, if running the script on the Andrew
-    install locally since their accounts lack `sudo` permissions.
+    servers, students can only install locally since their accounts lack `sudo`
+    permissions.

     ```
     python3 -m pip install --user -r requirements.txt
     ```

 3. Test that the command works.
-When run, there should be output like the
+When run, there should be output (somewhat)
-   following.
+   like the following.

     ```
     $ python3 panopto-video-urls.py